xfurna/CoVup/README.md

     └── subscribers.txt
 ```

-I have made such arrangements that the script `scripts/main.py` would trigger itself off every day and send an email to the subscribers regarding the latest pandemic stats (active cases, confirmed cases, recovred cases and deceased cases) about their district.
+I have made such arrangements that the script `scripts/main.py` would trigger itself off every day and send an email to the subscribers regarding the latest pandemic stats (active cases, confirmed cases, recovered cases and deceased cases) about their district.

 ## How to subscribe